Vulnerability DatabaseGHSA-g7f3-828f-7h7m

 Impact

-The primary impact is denial of service through memory and CPU exhaustion during JWE token decryption.
-Testing demonstrated that a 4KB malicious ciphertext could expand to 50MB of decompressed data, consuming significant system resources.
-The vulnerability affects any service using Authlib to decrypt JWE tokens with zip=DEF compression where attackers can submit valid tokens for decryption.
-While there are no direct confidentiality or integrity impacts, the availability impact is severe due to the potential for resource exhaustion (GitHub Advisory).
+The vulnerability enables denial of service attacks through memory and CPU exhaustion during JWE token decryption.
+A small ciphertext can expand into tens or hundreds of megabytes during decryption, with demonstration showing that a 4KB ciphertext can decompress to 50MB, consuming significant system resources.
+This affects any service using Authlib to decrypt JWE tokens with zip=DEF where attackers can submit decryptable tokens (GitHub Advisory).

 Mitigation and workarounds

-Several mitigation strategies are available: 1) Reject or strip zip=DEF for inbound JWEs at the application boundary until patching, 2) Implement a bounded decompression guard using zlib.decompress with max_length parameter, 3) Enforce strict maximum token sizes and implement rate limiting.
-The permanent fix was implemented in version 1.6.5, which adds a conservative maximum output size of 256KB by default and raises an error when exceeded (GitHub Commit).
+Several mitigation strategies are recommended: 1) Reject or strip zip=DEF for inbound JWEs at the application boundary until patching, 2) Implement a bounded decompression guard using zlib.decompress with max_length parameter, 3) Enforce strict maximum token sizes and implement rate limiting.
+The vulnerability is patched in version 1.6.5, which implements proper decompression limits (GitHub Advisory).

 Additional resources